Boston Medical Group: Advertising

-The company's marketing campaign, produced by Boston Men's Health Center Inc., (the management and marketing company of which Boston Medical Group is a client) has included billboards, newspaper ads, radio commercials, and TV advertisements and often utilize the "Sex for Life" Also, the company ran a radio campaign between 2007 and 2009 featuring a character named "Andrew" In his signature, common-man style, he recounts his previous battle with erectile dysfunction and premature ejaculation before visiting Boston Medical Group and touts the group as a viable alternative.
+The company's marketing campaign, produced by Boston Men's Health Center Inc. (the management and marketing company of which Boston Medical Group is a client), has included billboards, newspaper ads, radio commercials, and TV advertisements and often utilize the "Sex for Life" Also, the company ran a radio campaign between 2007 and 2009 featuring a character named "Andrew" In his signature, common-man style, he recounts his previous battle with erectile dysfunction and premature ejaculation before visiting Boston Medical Group and touts the group as a viable alternative.
 Currently, the company is running a radio campaign featuring the voice of Peter Scolari.

 Coverage in Media

-On April 7, 2011 the Los Angeles Times published an exposé about Boston Male Medical Group's sales and compensation practices.
+On April 7, 2011, the Los Angeles Times published an exposé about Boston Male Medical Group's sales and compensation practices.
 The article was titled "Clinic settles lawsuits but still faces scrutiny over erectile dysfunction injections" and subtitled "Boston Medical Group doctors get bonuses to promote the drug injections.
 Some patients say they suffered from priapism and permanent damage because they were not informed of the risks."

-Legal Cases
+Legal Cases (US)

 After admitting to not keeping proper records in 2001 and 2002, one doctor at an office location in Manhattan was placed on probation for five years by the New York state Health Department, and was no longer allowed to treat patients with erectile dysfunction, premature ejaculation and other sexual problems.

 John Henry Howard v.
 Boston Medical Group trial of September 2009 was successfully appealed in favor of Boston Medical Group and decided on July 12, 2011 by the Georgia Court of Appeals noting that proper instruction was ignored by the patient and that Boston Medical Group acted correctly to ensure proper patient care.

 Boston Men's Health Center Inc. which responsible for advertising and marketing of Boston Medical Group was incorrectly named in this lawsuit in the State of Georgia as is also pointed out by the Georgia Court of Appeals.
 Boston Men's Health Center operates as a management company for the network of individual clinics and collects a management fee from their client, Boston Medical Group, for their management services.